samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 npm i typescript nodemon ts-node --save-dev
 ```

 A TypeScript project needs a `tsconfig.json` file.
-Since `typescript` is installed locally this can be done through `npm` by using the `npx` command that is available in `npm >= 5.2`:
+This can be done in two ways: using the global `tsc` command or using `npx tsc`.

+The `npx` command is available in `npm >= 5.2` and it lets us create a `tsconfig.json` file as follows:

 ```shell
 npx tsc --init
 ```

-Here, npx executes the local `typescript` package that has been installed.
+Here, `npx` executes the local `typescript` package that has been installed locally.

 If you prefer to do so using the global package that is installed, you can run the following: